Introduction to Material Jetting

 5. Efterbearbetning: Once the printing is complete, the final object might require support removal and additional finishing touches, depending on the material and application.

-Fördelar med Material Jetting
+Fördelar med Jetting av material

 Material jetting isn’t just another pretty face in the 3D printing world.
 It boasts a unique set of advantages that make it a compelling choice for a wide range of applications.
 Let’s delve into some of its key benefits: